pminina01/readthedocs/File-target.md

 Possible values:
   * Rolling - Rolling style numbering (the most recent is always #0 then #1, ..., #N.
   * Sequence - Sequence style numbering.
 The most recent archive has the highest number.
+  * Date - Date style numbering.
+The date is formatted according to the value of _archiveDateFormat_.

 _archiveEvery_ - Indicates whether to automatically archive log files every time the specified time passes.
 Possible values: